hlandau/ncdocs/getname.md

     uint32_t      Flags (reserved; must be sent as zero and ignored on receive) var_str       Name (for correlation with request)

+The message shall be transmitted with no trailing data.
+Receivers shall ignore trailing data if it is present.

 Protocol
 --------